1st-rapid-response-force/Training-Programs/docs/source/ait_11/equipment.rst

 We issue FAST helmets for MOUT and Boonie Hats for patrols.
 All soldiers must carry a FAST helmet on their person at all times but may also carry a boonie hat if they wish.

-We issue TFA plate carriers in either NWU2, NWU3, Tan or Green.
+We issue TFA plate carriers in either NWU2, NWU3, Tan or Foliage.

-Finally we issue TFA Assualt packs in NWU2, NWU3, Tan or Green for infantry and TFA Caryalls for Medics in the same camoflauge sets.
+Finally we issue TFA Assualt packs in NWU2, NWU3, Tan or Foliage for infantry and TFA Caryalls for Medics in the same camoflauge sets.
+CLF radio backpacks in Tan or Foliage are available to leadership positions.

 Communication and Navigation Equipment
 --------------------------------------------